frederik-jacques/vatnumberkit/README.md

     override func viewDidLoad() {
         super.viewDidLoad()

-        if let validationOutput = VatNumberKit.parse(vatNumber: "BE0651634023"), validationOutput.isValid {
+        if let validationOutput = VatNumberKit.validateFormat(vatNumber: "BE0651634023"), validationOutput.isValid {
             print("The VAT number has a valid format") }